 The Steinbach Law Firm can prepare a Trust for you.
-Our fee is $500 per trust to set up the trust.
+Our fee is $950.00.

-Additional documents may be needed if you want to transfer real estate to the trust.
+Additional documents may be needed if you transfer real estate to the trust.

 A revocable trust, is also known as a living trust or an inter vivos trust which, if plainly put, is a trust that can be changed at anytime.
 This type of trust is extremely flexible.

 If there are second thoughts about any provisions in the trust, those provisions may later be modified or revoked.

 A Revocable Trust is an entity set up by a written document that is used to own property, including cash.
 In other words, to protect your assets.

 The down side of a revocable trust: